How Much Does It Cost to Install a Propane Furnace in 2025?

 Adding Central Air

 If you have a furnace, you can use the same ductwork to add central air.
-Installing central air costs between $3,900 and $7,900.
+Installing central air costs between $3,900 and $7,900 on average.
 It's a good option for cooling the air in your home year-round, using propane and forced air in the winter and electric air conditioning during the warmer months.

 Installing a Propane Tank

 If you don't already have a propane storage solution in place, you'll need to rent or buy one.
 Installing a propane tank costs between $280 and $8,150, depending on whether it's above-ground or below.
 If you want a buried tank, you'll pay considerably more for the installation because of the excavation cost.
-Propane tanks are priced at about $30 to $3,500, depending on the size and type.
+Propane tanks are priced at about $30 to $3,500 for the unit, depending on the size and type.

 FAQs